rlberry-py/rlberry/docs/basics/userguide/environment.md

 </video>

-## Load Gymnasium environment
+## Use Gymnasium environment
 Gymnasium can give you some classic environment.
-You can load theme with [gym_make](rlberry.envs.gym_make).
+You can use theme with [gym_make](rlberry.envs.gym_make).
 More information [here](https://gymnasium.farama.org/environments/classic_control/).

 ```python
 from rlberry.envs import gym_make